Domestic rabbit: Genetics

-There are 7 main color gene groups (or loci) in rabbits, with an additional 4 uncommon loci that are often breed specific; many other genes exist that influence coat color to a lesser degree.
+There are 7 main colour gene groups (or loci) in rabbits, with an additional 4 uncommon loci that are often breed specific; many other genes exist that influence coat colour to a lesser degree.
 A rabbit's coat has either two pigments (pheomelanin for yellow, and eumelanin for dark brown) or no pigment (for an albino rabbit).
-Clusters of color genes plus their modifiers control such aspects as coat patterns (e.g. Dutch or English markings), color hues and their intensity or dilution, and the location of color bands on the hair shaft (e.g., silvering).
+Clusters of colour genes plus their modifiers control such aspects as coat patterns (e.g. Dutch or English markings), colour hues and their intensity or dilution, and the location of colour bands on the hair shaft (e.g., silvering).